The Complete Walking Guide for Older Adults 2026: Walk Your Way to Better Health After 60

 • 5-6 days per week

-Program 3: Advanced Walking Program (Week 9+)
+Program 3: Advanced Walking Program (Week 9 and beyond)

 For experienced walkers looking to boost fitness: